lucchesi-sec/powershell-automation/docs/MODULE_GUIDE.md

 ---

-This module guide provides the foundation for effectively using and maintaining the PowerShell Enterprise Automation Platform modules.
+This module guide provides the foundation for effectively using and maintaining the PowerShell Automation Platform modules.

 ## PSActiveDirectory Module